British Sand Ace Championship

-The Championship was one of many motor sport events that take place on the island and the Channel Islands as a whole.
+Historically the Championship was one of many motor sport events taking place on Guernsey and the Channel Islands as a whole.
 It took place annually and was run at Vazon Beach on the west coast of the island.
 Guernsey Sand Racing has been going on since the 1920s.
 Today the Guernsey Championship is run between April and September and there are two, three four wheeled championships.
+On Jersey similar local events are staged by the JMC & LCC at St.Ouens Bay.

-SandAce - British Championship Classes
+British Championship Classes

 There are two championship classes.
 They are up to 500 cc Solo machines and up to 1000 cc Right-hand Sidecars.
 The Sidecars were included with the introduction of the British Championship.

 International

 There is very much an international flavor to the meeting, competitors from Australia, Denmark, France and Germany have all taken part.

-Main Sponsor
+Main Sponsors

-The main sponsor was Condor Ferries.
+The current sponsor is Fylde Council, (Lancs.).